A Beginner's Guide to SQL Server Management Studio

 - Right-click on the Databases node in the Object Explorer and select New Database.

-- Enter a name for your database and configure any additional settings.
+- Enter a name for your database and click OK to create it.

 Tips for Beginners